7 Criminal Justice Careers for Those Who Don’t Want to Be Police Officers

 You were fascinated by superheroes as a kid.
-Time after time, heroes like Batman and Superman would swoop in to save the day, and good would always triumph over evil.
-Your childhood dream of being Batman when you grew up may have changed, but that doesn’t mean you can’t still work in a field that allows you to make the world a better place.
+Time after time, heroes and heroines would swoop in to save the day, and good would always triumph over evil.
+Your childhood dream of being a superhero when you grew up may have changed, but that doesn’t mean you can’t still work in a field that allows you to make the world a better place.

 Criminal justice careers are home to real-life superheroes who spend their days protecting citizens and ensuring that justice is served.
-You may think of police officers when you think of criminal justice, but there are plenty of other options for those who want to pursue a career in this field.
+Many people automatically think of police officers when they think of criminal justice, but there are many criminal justice jobs that don’t require the police academy.

 1. Probation or parole officer

-What they do: Probation officers work with people who have been placed on probation instead of sent to jail or prison, while parole officers help people who have recently been released from prison to assimilate to everyday life.
-Both types of officers work closely with their charges, frequently visiting them to offer counsel, monitor their progress and ensure that they’re not a danger to society.
+Probation officers work with people who have been placed on probation instead of being sent to jail or prison, while parole officers help people who have recently been released from prison to assimilate to everyday life.
+Both criminal justice professionals work closely with their charges, frequently visiting them to offer counsel, monitor their progress and ensure that they’re not a danger to society.
 They’ll also connect them with any additional resources they may need, such as drug rehabilitation or job-seeking assistance.

-How they impact their community: Probation and parole officers act as guides for those under their supervision.
-They work hard to keep probationers on the right path so they can create a new life for themselves and become contributing members of the community.
+How do they impact their community?
+Probation and parole officers act as guides for those under their supervision.
+They work hard to keep former offenders on the right path so they can create a new life for themselves and become contributing members of the community.

 3. Intelligence analyst

-How they impact their community: Intelligence analysts are the unsung heroes of the criminal justice world, keeping us safe in ways we’ll never know about.
-These crime-solving pros handle the difficult task of staying one step ahead of those who would cause harm, making them a valuable part of any community.
+How do they impact their community?
+Intelligence analysts are the unsung heroes of the criminal justice world, keeping us safe in ways we may never know about.
+These crime-solving pros handle the difficult task of staying one step ahead of those who would otherwise cause harm, making them a valuable part of any community.

 4. Private investigator

-What they do: When a private party needs a mystery solved, these private eyes are on the case.
-Private investigators work with organizations or individuals to uncover information about everything from marital infidelity to financial fraud.
+When a private party needs a mystery solved, these private eyes are on the case.
+Private investigators are hired directly by organizations or individuals to uncover information about everything from marital infidelity to financial fraud.
 They follow digital paper trails, interview witnesses, go undercover and perform surveillance to get to the bottom of whatever case comes their way.

 5. Security guard

-What they do: Security guards work to protect their employers from theft, vandalism, trespassing and other illegal activity.
-These men and women can work anywhere from casinos to schools to government agencies.
+Security guards work to protect their employers from theft, vandalism, trespassing and other illegal activity.
+These men and women can work anywhere from casinos to shopping malls to government agencies.
 They monitor surveillance cameras, patrol their assigned areas for suspicious activity and verify that only people with the proper authority gain access to restricted areas.

-How they impact their community: These guards are often the first line of defense in public places, protecting businesses against theft and innocent civilians against banned weapons or other harmful threats.
+How do they impact their community?
+These guards are often the first line of defense in public places, protecting businesses against theft and innocent civilians against banned weapons or other harmful threats.

 6. Park ranger

-How they impact their community: Nature’s wonders are well worth exploring, and it’s thanks to park rangers that we are able to do so safely.
+How do they impact their community?
+Nature’s wonders are well worth exploring, and it’s thanks to park rangers that we are able to do so safely.
 From clearing paths to warning visitors about hazards, park rangers ensure that everyone is able to safely enjoy the great outdoors.

-What they do: Paralegals are part of the support team that assists lawyers in preparing for trial.
-They conduct legal research, gather evidence, prepare reports, file legal documents and schedule meetings with witnesses.
+Paralegals are part of the support team that assists attorneys in preparing for trial.
+Their duties include conducting legal research, gathering evidence, preparing reports, filing legal documents and scheduling meetings with witnesses.

-How they impact their community: Paralegals play a vital part in making sure that justice is served and the truth comes to light during trials.
+How do they impact their community?
+Paralegals play a vital part in making sure that justice is served and the truth comes to light during trials.
 Their hard work, organization and stellar research skills are often the foundation of a winning case.